Table of Contents

 Drone Bee Lifespan

 Drones are male bees that emerge from unfertilized eggs.
 They have but one task: to fertilize queens.
-A queen will mate dozens of times at the start of the mating season, then return to the hive where she will lay eggs from months at a time.
-Unfortunately, a drone’s usefulness comes to an end once mating is complete.
+A queen will mate dozens of times at the start of the mating season, then return to the hive where she will lay eggs for months at a time.
+Unfortunately for him, a drone’s usefulness comes to an end once mating is complete.
 Drones are kicked out of the hive at that point.

 The way the system is set up ultimately results in drones only living for a few weeks.
 They either die of starvation or fall victim to predation.
 Drones can live for up to four months under ideal conditions, but that is not the norm.

 Bee Lifespan After a Sting

 You have probably heard that bees die after stinging.
 That is only partially true.
 The first thing to note is that only honeybees die after stinging.
 And even at that, it is only worker bees.
 Drones cannot sting as they lack the physical mechanics to do so.
 As for queens, they can survive multiple stings without issue.

 So what’s the deal with worker bees?
 Unfortunately for them, their stingers are barbed.
 An inserted stinger is difficult to remove from the tissue into which it is embedded.
 So as the worker bee pulls away, it ends up leaving behind the stinger and part of its abdomen.
 This results in an abdominal rupture that kills the bee rather quickly.